morissetcl/like_im_five/README.md

 # like_im_five

 Do you use the awesome [factory_bot gem](https://github.com/thoughtbot/factory_bot) to create your contexts ?
-Have you ever wasted time to set up testing context rather to be focus on the code ?
+Have you ever wasted time to setting up testing context rather than focusing on the code ?
 Have you ever had pain to write a long context because of unknow associations ?

 Like Im Five generate a file with factories you need to test a specific object.
 It use you DB development to retrieve the object you want and all associations you will have need to setup the test.